-What was is it all about?
-This project had a focus on improving the management of onion stunt, a problematic soilborne disease that reduces the size and quality of onion bulbs and is caused by fungus Rhizoctonia solani AG8.
+Running from 2013 to 2016, this project had a focus on improving the management of onion stunt, a problematic soil borne disease that reduces the size and quality of onion bulbs and is caused by fungus Rhizoctonia solani AG8.
 The effects of root-lesion nematode Pratylenchus neglectus and pink-root-causing Setophoma terrrestris were also investigated.
-The research has culminated in the production of the Best practice guide for onion stunt, which will soon be made available on Hort Innovation’s onion grower page and in other industry channels.

-Project activities included field work in 43 paddocks in South Australia over two growing seasons.
-A key part of the work was the evaluation of sampling strategies for the pathogens, to ultimately enable growers to determine the risk of onion stunt before planting (with most decisions to reduce the impact of soilborne diseases needing to be made and implemented before crop planting).
+Activities of the project included field work in 43 paddocks in South Australia over two growing seasons.
+A key part of the work was the evaluation of sampling strategies for the pathogens, to ultimately enable growers to determine the risk of onion stunt before planting (with most decisions to reduce the impact of soil borne diseases needing to be made and implemented before crop planting).

 The knowledge developed lays the foundations for the delivery of a testing service to enable onion growers to identify the risk of onion stunt before planting, so they can implement appropriate management strategies to reduce losses.